turnermike/docker-my-lamp/README.md

 Now that you’ve created a Launch Configuration, AWS should take you to a screen that is prompting you to create an Auto Scaling Group from that Launch Configuration.

-1. Enter a Group name (ecs-auto-scaling-group).
+1. Enter a Group name (my-lamp-auto-scaling-group).
 2. Enter a Group size of 5.
 This will tell the Auto Scaling Group to initially launch 5 EC2 Instance.
 3. Select your desired Subnets.
 4. Click the Next: Configure scaling policies button.